 On the other hand, there are certain anti-abuse rules that may limit the availability of interest deductions within a fiscal unity or upon a post-acquisition merger.
-For instance, an 'anti-LBO' rule imposes an additional limitation to the deductibility of interest accruing on debt incurred to make acquisitions of shares.
-Under this rule, where the bidco vehicle and the target company merge or form a fiscal unity in the four years following the acquisition, the above-mentioned 30 per cent EBITDA limitation should be tested taking into account only bidco's standalone EBITDA and not the fiscal unity's (or the EBITDA corresponding to the merged entity, as the case may be).
-To the extent that bidco is a special-purpose vehicle set up for purposes of performing the shares acquisition (and not an operating entity), this rule would, in practice, prevent that acquisition interest was tax deductible.
+For instance, an anti-LBO rule imposes an additional limitation to the deductibility of interest accruing on debt incurred to make acquisitions of shares.
+Under this rule, where the bidco vehicle and the target company merge or form a fiscal unity in the four years following the acquisition, the above-mentioned 30 per cent EBITDA limitation should be tested taking into account only the bidco's stand-alone EBITDA and not the fiscal unity's (or the EBITDA corresponding to the merged entity, as the case may be).
+To the extent that the bidco is a special-purpose vehicle set up for purposes of performing the shares acquisition (and not an operating entity), this rule would, in practice, prevent acquisition interest from being tax deductible.